Dahyun: Fashion and endorsements

-In March 2021, Dahyun and bandmate Sana were selected as the models for skincare brand A'pieu.
-In April 2022, Dahyun renewed her contract with A'pieu until 2024.
-In July 2023, Dahyun was named global ambassador for American fashion brand Michael Kors.
+In March 2021, Dahyun and bandmate Sana were selected as the models for the skincare brand A'pieu.
+In April 2022, she renewed her contract with A'pieu until 2024.
+In July 2023, Dahyun was announced as the global brand ambassador for the American fashion brand Michael Kors.
+On September 10, 2024, Dahyun made her runway debut at New York Fashion Week, wearing the Michael Kors 2025 Spring/Summer collection.